mmtk/mmtk-jikesrvm/README.md

 The JikesRVM binary is under `repos/jikesrvm/dist/RBaseBaseSemiSpace_x86_64-linux/rvm` and the MMTk shared library is `repos/jikesrvm/dist/RBaseBaseSemiSpace_x86_64-linux/libmmtk.so`.

-You could build with other build configs, check `jikesrvm/build/configs`.
+You can build with other build configs, check `jikesrvm/build/configs`.

 ## Test